codeguy/php-the-right-way/pages/The-Basics.md

 ### Concatenation

 - If your line extends beyond the recommended line length (120 characters), consider concatenating your line
-- For readability it's best to use concatenation operators over concatenating assignment operators
+- For readability it is best to use concatenation operators over concatenating assignment operators
 - While within the original scope of the variable, indent when concatenation uses a new line